bcohen3/bcohen3.github.io/_pages/publications.md

 {% include base_path %}

 <h2>Peer-Reviewed Journal Publications</h2>
-This is going on your permanent record: A legal analysis of educational data in the cloud<br />
+<a href="https://dl.acm.org/doi/10.1145/3675230">This is going on your permanent record: A legal analysis of educational data in the cloud</a><br />
   <u>Ben Cohen</u>, Ashley Hu, Deisy Patino, and Joel Coffman<br />
   <i>ACM Journal on Responsible Computing</i> (in production - accepted May 2024)